Skip to main content

 Airflow supports several different methods for managing connections and variables.
 Each of these strategies has benefits and limitations related to their security and ease of use.
 The strategies you choose should be compatible with both your local environments and Astro Deployments, allowing you to import and export objects between the two contexts.

-For in-depth information on creating and managing connections, see Connection Basics.
+For in-depth information on managing connections and variables, see Connection Basics and Variable Basics.

 Prerequisites